Circadiaware/circalog/docs/circalog-format-spec.md

 #### start_time

 Standard datetime format with timezone.
 Registers when time an event started, as defined by the user's inputs.
 Example for sleep: this is the fall asleep time.
 Mandatory.
+For special event types such as smartphone sensors (eg, light sensor, location), start_time is automatically set to the current time and cannot be modified.

 #### end_time